kshithijiyer/puppet-nutanix/README.md

-# nutanix
+# Nutanix

-Welcome to your new module.
-A short overview of the generated parts can be found in the PDK documentation at https://puppet.com/pdk/latest/pdk_generating_modules.html .

-The README template below provides a starting point with details about what information to include in your README.
+Welcome to the Nutanix Puppet module